-The aim of Pinquart’s and Silbereisen’s study presented in the article “Transmission of Values from Adolescents to Their Parents: The Role of Value Content and Authoritative Parenting” is to look at the parent-adolescents relations and to analyze how the value content and authoritative parenting influence the transmission process.
+The aim of Pinquart’s and Silbereisen’s study presented in the article “Transmission of Values from Adolescents to Their Parents: The Role of Value Content and Authoritative Parenting” is to look at the parent-adolescent relations and to analyze how the valuable content and authoritative parenting influence the transmission process.
 The introductory part of the article contains information about the past researches and studied.
 In particular, Pinquart notes that the “study of Looker and Pineo found no significant associations between the values of adolescents and their parents” (2004).
-Despite of the numerous studies conducted on this topic, it remains an open question whether observed associations were due to the parental influences on their children or vice versa, or even external socialization forces (Pinquart 2004).
+Despite the numerous studies conducted on this topic, it remains an open question whether observed associations were due to the parental influences on their children or vice versa, or even external socialization forces (Pinquart 2004).

 At first, the difference between parents and adolescents in their mean levels of agreement with value statements as well as correlations between parents’ and adolescents’ values were analyzed.
 “Bonferroni adjustment was performed because of an inflated error rate resulting from the use of multiple tests” (Pinquart 2004).
 The significant correlation was found with regards to the importance of God and the national defense values.
-Interestingly, the positive correlation was found between the mothers’ and adolescents’ perception of usefulness of the new technology.
+Interestingly, the positive relationship was found between the mothers’ and adolescents’ perception of the usefulness of the new technology.

-Discussion flows logically and is relevant to the research topic, meets the study objectives and draws conclusions on the major findings.
-Moreover, there separate section is devoted to limitations of the study.
+Discussion flows logically and is relevant to the research topic, meets the study objectives and draws conclusions on the significant findings.
+Moreover, their separate section is devoted to limitations of the study.
 In particular, withers note that they were not able to assess the salience of the values as well as the motivation of both parents and adolescents to influence each other.
 Moreover, the test whether the strength of the intergenerational transmission of values changes across the time was not done.

 Authors suggest that the further research should “assess the mutual influence of parents and children longitudinally rather than interpreting the correlational similarities between parents and children mainly as indicating parental value socialization” (Pinquart 2004).
-Moreover, the “analysis was restricted to five value domains and to 11-17 year-olds and their parents, more research should be done on identification of windows of opportunity for influencing parents in other domains and by adolescents in different age ranges” (Pinquart 2004).
+Moreover, the “analysis was restricted to five value domains and 11-17 year-olds and their parents; more research should be done on the identification of windows of opportunity for influencing parents in other domains and by adolescents in different age ranges” (Pinquart 2004).

-In my personal opinion, the current research is not only interesting, but is also highly informative.
+In my personal opinion, the current research is not only exciting but is also highly informative.
 The results obtained in the course of data analysis can be applied in psychology, social studies, philosophies and other disciplines.
-Authors have identifies the area for research which has not been studied enough and have contributed to the existing information on the issue.
-Despite of the several limitations, the hypothesis is well-researched and validated.
+Authors have the area for research which has not been studied enough and have contributed to the existing information on the issue.
+Despite the several limitations, the hypothesis is well-researched and validated.